top of page

 He is known for a style and approach based in European avant garde realism.
 He also served as an Associate Director at Theatre N16 in South London and The Courtyard Theatre.
 He is a member of the Young Vic Directors Programme and was an invitee director of Toneelgroep Amsterdam.

-Mopey Wrecks (Three Sisters), Poor Bastard (Ivanov), The Misbegotten Hope of the Dirty Bird* (The Seagull) as well as Blindness and Periphery of Sight (based off of Sophocles) Ibsen's An Enemy of the People and his Shakespearean interpretations Høüses and Dóttir.
+Directing credits include the US premiere of his original piece, Science Fiction and his radical Chekhovian adaptations Bad Person (Platonov), Mopey Wrecks (Three Sisters), Poor Bastard (Ivanov), The Misbegotten Hope of the Dirty Bird* (The Seagull) as well as Blindness and Periphery of Sight (based off of Sophocles), Ibsen's An Enemy of the People and The League of Youth, and his Shakespearean interpretations Høüses and Dóttir.
 Additionally, he directed the US regional premiere of Annie Baker's The Aliens, Ibsen's The League of Youth (in only its third UK production since publication in 1870) and a London fringe sellout run of Coverage, a newsroom retelling of Julius Caesar.

 As a writer and Chekhovian scholar he has adapted all of the Russian visionary's major works, including an experimental reimagining of the earliest play, Platonov - renamed Bad Person.

-His other plays include: Science Fiction, Post ModernThe Heinrich Maneuver, AlbatrossThe Space Program, Meridian,
+His other plays include: Post ModernThe Heinrich Maneuver, AlbatrossThe Space Program, Meridian,

 Travel Guide to Wherever, Captive Audience, as well as Hateful Deeds (a contemporary version of Richard III).